-- In White Wolf's Mage: The Ascension, coincidental magic involved coming up with a plausible explanation for magic effects to avoid Paradox.
+- In Mage: The Ascension, coincidental magic involved coming up with a plausible explanation for magic effects to avoid Paradox.
 One example given was justifying a fireball/explosion by saying it was a "natural gas explosion".
 This was a common tactic most of the supernatural conspiracies in the Old World of Darkness relied upon to uphold The Masquerade.

-- In the Alternity adventure The Killing Jar, the bad guys use this modus operandi when killing more than two people.
-(They call it a tragic fire.)
+- In the Dark Matter adventure "The Killing Jar", the bad guys use this modus operandi when killing more than two people.
+(They call it "a tragic fire".)

 - Splinter Cell uses this to cover up the removal of a dirty bomb.

 - Used again in Conviction by Black Arrow to evacuate the Washington Monument fairgrounds so that their men can move in to get Sam.

 - Used again in Blacklist to cover up the vehicles Grim destroyed with a UAV in Tehran.
 Of course a gas leak could destroy a dozen SUVs while leaving everything else around them okay, but the Iranian government goes along with it since they are no more eager than Fourth Echelon to engage in a shooting war with the U.S.